Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 • Stop the OpsCenter Repair Service if enabled.

-• During the upgrade, do not bootstrap new nodes or decommission existing nodes.
+• During the upgrade, don’t bootstrap new nodes or decommission existing nodes.

-• Do not issue TRUNCATE or DDL related queries during the upgrade process.
+• Don’t issue TRUNCATE or DDL related queries.

-• Complete the cluster-wide upgrade before the expiration of gc_grace_seconds (default 10 days) to ensure any repairs complete successfully.
+• Complete the cluster-wide upgrade before the expiration of gc_grace_seconds (default 10 days) to ensure any repairs are successful.

-• If you disabled the DSE Performance Service before the upgrade, do not enable it during the upgrade.
+• If you disabled the DSE Performance Service before the upgrade, don’t reenable it during the upgrade.

 Restrictions for nodes using security

-• Do not change security credentials or permissions until the upgrade is complete on all nodes.
+• Don’t change security credentials or permissions until the upgrade is complete on all nodes.

-• If you are not already using Kerberos, do not set up Kerberos authentication before upgrading.
+• If you aren’t already using Kerberos, don’t set up Kerberos authentication immediately before upgrading.
 First upgrade the cluster, and then set up Kerberos.

 Restrictions for DSE Analytics nodes

-In the case where Spark jobs run against Graph keyspaces, you must update all of the nodes in the cluster first to avoid Spark jobs failing.
+If you have Spark jobs that run against Graph keyspaces, you must update all of the nodes in the cluster first to prevent Spark jobs from failing.

 Restrictions for DSE Advanced Replication nodes

-The system supports upgrades for only DSE Advanced Replication v2.
+DSE supports upgrades for DSE Advanced Replication v2 only.

 Advanced preparation for upgrading DSE Search nodes